 One instance of the OnixS::CME::MDH::Handler processes market data for a single channel only.
 Users must create multiple instances of the handler to process data from multiple channels.

-Filtering (instrument selection) is useful when market data required for specific instruments only.
-Instrument selection is like an inclusive white-list.
+Filtering (instrument selection) is proper when market data is required for specific instruments only.
+Instrument selection is like an inclusive allowlist.
 E.g., if security A is selected, security-related events (members of OnixS::CME::MDH::SecurityListener) are raised for security A only.

 If two or more securities are selected, events are triggered only for those securities.